 Learn more about the basics of radiation therapy.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative treatments similar to those meant to get rid of the cancer, such as surgery or radiation therapy.

 Metastatic kidney cancer

-The most common place kidney cancer spreads is to the lungs, but it can also spread to the lymph nodes, bones, liver, brain, skin, and other areas in the body.
+Metastatic kidney cancer most commonly spreads to the lungs, but it can also spread to the lymph nodes, bones, liver, brain, skin, and other areas in the body.
 This is a systemic disease that requires systemic therapy, such as targeted therapy or immunotherapy.
 Sometimes, doctors may ask a surgeon to remove the kidney with the tumor in an operation called a cytoreductive nephrectomy.
 This prevents pain and bleeding during systemic treatment and may be recommended for certain patients.
-For kidney cancer that has spread to 1 specific part of the body, such as a lung, surgery may be able to completely remove the cancer.
+For kidney cancer that has spread to 1 specific part of the body, such as a single spot in the lung, surgery may be able to completely remove the cancer.
 This operation is called a metastasectomy, and it can help some people live longer.
 If the cancer has spread to many areas beyond the kidney, it is more difficult to treat.
 Surgery is often not helpful, and systemic therapy using medications may be given instead.

-For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
-Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
+For most people, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
+You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence